 - Foam grips instead of cork

-Next we have another offering from St. Croix.
+Next we have another rod from St. Croix.
 The Legend is the St. Croix’s top of the line crankbait rod, and one of the top fishing rods out there, and for good reason.
 Using the IPC or Integrated Polycurve Technology, and the highest quality components really set this rod apart and make it one of the best on the market.
 Using 100% linear S glass fiberglass for peak performance.
 All rods come with 2 coats of flex coat, split-grip handles, premium grade cork and a Kigan hook keeper.
 With variants from 6’10” to 8’ 8” and powers from medium to heavy, and all featuring moderate actions, you have a wide selection of rods to throw crankbaits with.

 - One of the highest quality rods on the market